apollographql/runtime-testing-framework/docs/src/framework/environments.md

     scalar value to use if none is provided within the [Test Plan][0].
   - If the same variable name is defined in both the Environment and Scenario used by a given Test Plan but with different defaults, each config file will fall back to its own default.
+- `custom_providers`: A list of custom provider declarations that make reusable custom providers available to this environment configuration.
+  - For full details on custom providers see the [Custom Providers][3] page of the Framework documentation.
 - `setup`: A [Command Provider][1] that defines how the environment should be set up before the scenario is run.
 - `teardown`: A [Command Provider][1] that defines how the environment should be torn down after the